 Expected learning outcomes

-Knowledge and understanding After having completed the course the student will be able to:
+Knowledge and understanding After completing the course, the student should be able to:

-define cloud computing and show an understanding of its essential characteristics (FSR 1)
+(FSR 1) define cloud computing and show an understanding of its essential characteristics,

-explain how to design, build and operate a warehouse-scale computer (datacenter), and explain their importance to fuel applications' computing and storage needs (FSR 2)
+(FSR 2) explain how to design, build and operate a warehouse-scale computer (datacenter), and explain their importance to fuel applications' computing and storage needs,

-understand and explain the basic building blocks of cloud operating systems (FSR 4)
+(FSR 4) understand and explain the basic building blocks of cloud operating systems.

-Skills and abilities After having completed the course the student will be able to:
+Competence and skills After completing the course, the student should be able to:

-design and build cloud-native applications focusing on robustness, scalability and elasticity (FSR 5)
+(FSR 5) design and build cloud-native applications focusing on robustness, scalability and elasticity,

-evaluate the suitability of each cloud service model in a given situation and give a suggestion of what model to use (FSR 6)
+(FSR 6) evaluate the suitability of each cloud service model in a given situation and give a suggestion of what model to use.

-Values and attitudes After having completed the course the student will be able to:
+Judgement and approach After completing the course, the student should be able to:

-identify and acquire knowledge that is required to complete a task within the area of cloud computing (FSR 7)
+(FSR 7) identify and acquire knowledge that is required to complete a task within the area of cloud computing,

-create material to communicate up-to-date cloud technologies to non-cloud-expert computing scientists (FSR 8)
+(FSR 8) create material to communicate up-to-date cloud technologies to non-cloud-expert computing scientists.

 Form of instruction

 Part 2, practice (FSR 1-8) is graded with Fail (U) or Pass (G).
 The practice part consists of one assignment that includes both a programming task and writing a report.
-The assignment is graded U/G and must be passed for the student to pass the practice part.
+The assignment is assessed via a written report.

 On the course as a whole, the grades given are Fail (U), Pass (3) or Pass with Mark (4), or Pass with Distinction (5).
-In order to pass the course completely all mandatory parts must be passed as well.
-The final grade of the course is a summary assessment of the results and decided only after all mandatory parts are passed.
-A student who has passed an examination may not be re-examined.
+The grade on the course is determined by the grade on Part 1.

 This course may not be used towards a degree, in whole or in part, togehter with another course of similar content.
 If in doubt, consult the student counselors at the Department of Computing Science and / or the program director of your program.